 The CLOB model matches orders from buyers and sellers based on a stringent set of rules.
 CLOB allows users to either bid (buy) or ask (sell) a contract at a specified price.
 The gap between the highest bid and the lowest ask is called the spread.

-The most notable difference between trading contracts on an AMM of CLOB-based exchange is how the fair price is determined.
+The most notable difference between trading contracts on an AMM of a CLOB-based exchange is how the fair price is determined.

 Sports Prediction Markets vs Sportsbooks